Javitronxo/IPtables/README.md

 IPtables includes the option --state option, which allows access to the connection tracking state for this packet, only the states defined will be matched by the rule.

-To make the most of this option, the incoming packets must be marked as NEW (connection) or ESTABLISHED (connection), and the outcoming packets as ESTABLISHED.
+To make the most of this option, the incoming packets must be marked as NEW (connection) or ESTABLISHED (connection).
 This way the firewall will be able to prevent the packets that violate the TCP specification.